GFMA Response to FSB Consultation Paper on Evaluation of the Effects of Too-Big-to-Fail Reforms

 Now that many of these reforms are fully implemented, it is prudent to review their impact and interaction to ensure they are achieving their stated goals without unduly harming economic growth.

-GFMA submits response to the FSB's Consultation Paper on Evaluation of the Effects of Too-Big-to-Fail Reforms
+GFMA Response to FSB Consultation on Evaluation of TBTF Reforms

 GFMA submitted a response letter to the FSB in regarding its consultation on evaluation of too-big-to-fail (TBTF) reforms for banks.
 The response outlined key achievements in addressing TBTF, the areas that warrant further analysis and the other questions that should be asked in order to complete the evaluation.